 Use your torontomu username (not email address) and password to login to the my.torontomu.ca portal, and access Brightspace.
 From here, you will see all of your current Brightspace course and organization shells.

 Are you sure your computer and its software are compatible with D2L Brightspace?
 You can check your system to find out.

 Find out how to get your enrolled students loaded, and how to add other people to your course (TAs, collaborators, auditing students).

 All members (indivduals and those added based on their enrollment) are updated in both the D2L Brightspace shell AND the corresponding Google Group.

 Adding the course outline is one of the first things that all instructors do once they have a course shell.
 Attaching the course outline is the same as uploading any other content file.

-If you requested your course shell before your RAMSS section(s) were appearing, you may find that when you go to Classlist in your course shell, you cannot see any students.
+If you requested your course shell before your course section(s) were appearing in MyServiceHub (formerly RAMSS), you may find that when you go to Classlist in your course shell, you cannot see any students.
 If this is the case, you can use the Manage Student Sections tool to add sections to your Brightspace course shell.

 By default, your course shell is 'inactive' when it is first created.
 This prevents the students from accessing your shell before it has been prepared - but it doesn't prevent the other administrative users (like Instructors, TAs, Course Builders, etc.) from going in and making changes.

 Once you are ready for students to access your shell, you must make it 'active'.